This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 Denominator: Total number of people supported by provider in residential services as of the same specific date” (Excluding Supported Living and Life Sharing)

-If a provider wishes to obtain health care level information in advance of submitting for the Clinically Enhanced tier, the provider can pull the health care level of every person served by the agency in aggregate via one of the available standard reports or by report generation in the Health Risk Screening Tool (https://paodp.hrstapp.com/).
+If a provider wishes to obtain health care level information in advance of submitting for the Clinically Enhanced tier, the provider can pull the health care level of every person served by the agency in aggregate via one of the available standard reports or by report generation in the Health Risk Screening Tool (https://paodp.hrstapp.com/) using the following path: HRST > Persons Served > Reports > Standard Reports > Distribution > HCL Distribution.
+The same information can be found in HRST > Persons Served > Reports > Standard Reports > Compliance > Record Activity with Provider.

 The following is an example of how a provider could use HRST to measure daily interruptions:

 The provider may notice that people are often having interruption to daily activities due to becoming sick with influenza or other contagious diseases.
-The provider could then discuss with their healthcare team ways to help reduce the likelihood of influenza, and based on recommendations implement training on proper hand washing techniques or increasing awareness of and participation in flu vaccination, and therefore reduce number of interruptions in daily activities due to influenza in the future.
+The provider could discuss with their healthcare team ways to help reduce the likelihood of influenza, and based on recommendations, implement training on proper hand washing techniques or increase awareness of and participation in flu vaccination and therefore reduce number of interruptions in daily activities due to influenza in the future.

 As a reminder, “clinical issues” is a discrete metric in HRST.

 The residential provider’s Behavioral Support Specialist does not meet this requirement.
 To meet this requirement, the residential provider must describe external established professional relationships with agencies or professionals such as a relationship with a local behavioral health provider, peer specialist, and/or primary care health/medical provider that has training/experience in autism or developmental disabilities.
-If the residential provider does not have any external established professional relationships in the community/communities they serve, this should be reported in the data submission tool.
+If the residential provider does not have any external established professional relationships in the community/communities they serve, this should be reported in the provider’s PBC submission.
 ODP expects that residential providers will establish these relationships to ensure individuals have access to all needed medical and mental health assessment and treatment.
+This is above and beyond services required by residential service definitions.

 An equivalent basic course on effectively supporting individuals with Autism Spectrum Disorder must cover the following topics: